averbraeck/opentrafficsim/docs/08-tutorials/development.md

 For delayed perception of information from the simulation environment, the simulation environment needs to be able to provide past information.
 Information is stored in properties of java classes.
 By converting a property in to a historical version, this can be achieved.
 In many cases this is little work.
 Below three separated cases are discussed.
 Which one is valid depends on the type of the attribute.

 _Is the property immutable (e.g. `Length`, `double`, `String`) or a (indirect) pointer to an object with its own historical properties?_<br/>
 In these cases the property can simply be changed to type `Historical<E>`, with `E` being the original type, and using implementation `HistoricalValue<E>`.
 Any code referring to the property directly now needs to use `get()` and `set()` on the property.
 For external code nothing changes, as this should use a setter and getter method that are themselves changed.
-To make a historical value available to external code, a getter method with `Time` input should be added, which calls `get(Time)` on the property.
+To make a historical value available to external code, a getter method with `Time` input should be added, which calls `get(Duration)` on the property.

 _Is the property of a type from the Collections Framework (e.g. `Set`, `List`, `Map`)?_<br/>
 For collection framework types one only needs to add `Historical` in front of the type.
 For example a `Set<E>` becomes `HistoricalSet<E>`.
 All methods of the original class are also implemented by the historical class.
-To obtain a historical state of the collection, a getter method with `Time` input should be added, which calls `get(Time)` on the property.
+To obtain a historical state of the collection, a getter method with `Duration` input should be added, which calls `get(Duration)` on the property.

 _Is the property of any other type?_<br/>
 For these cases one first has to consider whether individual properties of the property object may need to be historical, rather than the object as a whole.
 If the object itself can better be made historical a new implementation of `AbstractHistorical` is required.
 In case the property type class already has a super class, the property type class will need to implement `HistoryManager.HistoricalElement` in order to interact with the `HistoryManager`, and manage its own history and interaction with the `HistoryManager`.
 The reader is referred to section [Historical complex objects](../05-perception/historical.md#historical-complex-objects) for a baseline understanding of events as used in `AbstractHistorical`.
 The functionality that should be created is that the state of the property at any given time in the past can be provided (limited in duration by a `HistoryManager`).
 To this end an implementation can keep the current object, make a copy of it, and reverse all applicable events on the copy.
 Thus, such events should have sufficient information such that they can (or can be used to) reverse the mutation.
-To obtain applicable events `AbstractHistorical` has some utility methods for sub-classes, such as `getEvents(Time)` which returns an ordered list of events between the provided `Time` and the current time in reversed order.
+To obtain applicable events `AbstractHistorical` has some utility methods for sub-classes, such as `getEvents(Duration)` which returns an ordered list of events between the provided `Duration` and the current time in reversed order.

 As an example let’s assume we have a class for a 2-dimensional double (`double[][]`) matrix with history called `HistoricalMatrix`.
 It extends `AbstractHistorical` and is coupled with an event class called `EventMatrix`.
 Below the class is shown with a property of the current state of the matrix `double[][]`, a constructor coupling it with a `HistoryManager`, and the method `getMatrix()` which returns a safe copy of the current state.